This post contains affiliate links.

 1. Katch.me – Katch is a third-party website that will link to your Periscope account and retain your broadcasts.
 On the native Periscope app and website, your broadcasts are deleted after 24 hours, so linking your account to Katch means your broadcasts will live on!
 Katch also records the comments left by viewers during your broadcast, although instead of popping up on the broadcast screen, they are simply listed off to the side of the video.
 Just a warning, Katch seems to be a little buggy as far as stats (viewer and heart counts) but the video replay is the important thing.
 I highly recommend connecting Katch to your Periscope and Twitter accounts and start saving your broadcasts foreverrrrrr!

 2. Tripod – If you’re doing scopes where you’re talking to your audience, a tripod is a must.
-It will not only make it easier on you, but a steady image will make it a better viewing experience for your audience.
-I already owned a tripod from a selfie stick (this one right here) but I had to buy a new phone holder that accommodated portrait mode.
+It will not only make it easier on you but a steady image will make it a better viewing experience for your audience.
+I already owned a tripod for my DSLR (this one right here) but I had to buy a new phone holder that accommodated portrait mode.
 This one, Square Jellyfish Spring Tripod Mount for Smart Phones 2-1/4 – 3-5/8″ Wide, screws into a standard phone tripod and can be rotated to either portrait or landscape angles.
-If you need a tripod, Square Jellyfish sells this one separately.
+If you need a small, desktop tripod, Square Jellyfish sells this one separately.
+But I highly recommend investing in a larger tripod because it’s very versatile.

 3. Wide angle lens – I first looked into purchasing a wide angle lens when I tried to do an interview with my friend Adam and I had a tough time getting us both on the screen.
 This won’t be a problem in landscape mode, but sometimes a wide angle lens can still come in handy (like if you’re broadcasting from Disneyland, for example, and you want to show as much as you can on the screen).
 I bought this lens set from VicTsing® and I’m very happy with it.
 Sure, you can tell it’s a $15 lens kit but I just couldn’t justify the expense of the Olloclip, which is what all the “big” Periscopers seem to use.
 Maybe someday!